Daenaa/sysmon-config/README.md

 ##  Installation (and make it secure)

-We want to install sysmon a little different to protect it more. so we will change process name from "sysmon" to "Daena", change drive name to "daenadrv" and change service name to "daenaaservice". follow the example:
+We want to install sysmon a little different to protect it more. so we will change process name from "sysmon" to "Daena", change drive name to "daenadrv" and change service name to "daenaservice". follow the example:

 **1) Get Ready:**